metadonors/payment_gestpay/README.rst

    :target: https://runbot.odoo-community.org/runbot/{repo_id}/{branch}

 .. repo_id is available in https://github.com/OCA/maintainer-tools/blob/master/tools/repos_with_ids.txt
-.. branch is "8.0" for example
+.. branch is "12.0" for example

 Known issues / Roadmap
 ======================

 * Improve error and exceptions handle in external payment page process
-* Implement S2S form payment
+* Let user choose to store or not cards in s2s form processing
-* Support card tokenization (remember me feature)
+* Let user choose to pay with stored cards
 * Add some tests